Research Testing for Clinical Trials

 CAP and CLIA Licenses

-If needed, copies of the clinical laboratories CAP and CLIA licenses can be obtained by sending an email with fax information to the Research Coordinator.
+If needed, copies of the clinical laboratories CAP and CLIA licenses can be obtained by sending an email with fax information to Sijaun Thompson.

 - Procedures to Initiate a Research Study

 Billing mechanisms must be in place BEFORE requesting laboratory services.
 Set up an OnCORE account so your grant will be billed instead of the patient.
-Fill out the OnCORE and submit by email or fax to:
+Fill out the ONCORE New Study Start Up Form and submit by email or fax to:

 B. Human Studies